 Use this toolRunning Split Calculator

-Calculate even running splits for races and workouts from distance, target time, and split interval.
+Calculate even running splits for races and workouts from distance, target time, and split interval, then compare mile, kilometer, or lap targets.

 Use this tool